 In order to be selected you will need to:

 - Complete an online application form – the application link will be live from Monday 8 April 2019

 - Be available to travel from 8 – 15 September 2019

 Applications will remain open until 11:59pm on Monday 6 May 2019 and applicants will be notified either way of the outcome as soon as possible after the application period closes.

 A selection panel will shortlist the participants against criteria which includes:

 - Academic performance

-- Motivation for taking part in the programme
+- Quality of your response to the motivation questions for taking part in the programme

 - Previous Outward Mobility experience with the University

-All students selected to participate in the programme will be required to attend the pre-departure briefing sessions which will take place before the trip in late June/Early July and late August and the event on Monday 9 July.
+All students selected to participate in the programme will be required to attend the pre-departure briefing sessions which will take place before the trip in June and late August.

 You can email [email protected] with any queries.

 For further advice on security and visiting the USA, please see the Foreign Travel Advice – USA on the government’s website.